IsraelCohen54/Biology-calculation-methods---algorithms/README.md

 # Biology-calculation-methods---algorithms
-The exercises was solved together with Avishay Vizel (another student).
+The exercises were solved together with Avishay Vizel (another student).

-ex1: Cellular automaton that represent experiments over Corona virus in population.
+Ex1: Cellular automaton that represents experiments over Coronavirus in population.

-ex2: Evolutionary algorithms trying to solve Nonogram.
+Ex2: Evolutionary algorithms trying to solve Nonogram.

-ex3: Experimenting remembering letters and like in matrix with hophman method algo'
+Ex3: Experimenting with remembering letters in matrix with Hoffman method algorithm.